-However, firm swith 3 or lessem ployees will be eligible to receive one payment of \$3,500 per employee upon approval of application, in lieu of the two payments indicated above.
+However, firms with 3 or less employees will be eligible to receive one payment of \$3,500 per employee upon approval of application, in lieu of the two payments indicated above.

-8. Firm sin Restricted Zone.
-Firm soperating in the Restricted Zone -- the area bounded by the area south of the centerline of Chambers Street from the Hud son River to Broad way, then the area west of the centerline of Broad way running south to Rector Street and the area north of the centerline on Rector Street running west to the Hud son River-- on September 11, 2001 that sign, renew or reaffirm a lease for space in New York City within the Eligible Area defined in paragraph 6 will be eligible for assistance in the same manner as firm s described in that paragraph, except that ESD/EDC will make two payments of \$2,500 per em ployee (or one payment of \$5,000 if three or lessem ployees).
-In the event that firm s located prior to September 11th in the Restricted Zone relocate outside the Eligible Area, as defined in paragraph 6 above, but within New York City, on or prior to December 31, 2002,

-ESD/EDC will provide two payments of \$1,750 per employee or one payment of \$3,500 per employee in the same manner as described in paragraph 7.

-9. Projected Total Cost of Program.
-ESD's Am ended Action Plan allocates \$105m illion for the SFARG program.
-The increase of \$25m illion over the original allocation of \$80m illion, recognizes the additional cost of expanding eligibility criteria to include firm swith fewer than ten employees An additional \$50m illion is being allocated to the SFARG program by LM DC through this Partial Action Plan, bringing the total program fund to \$155m illion.
+- 8. Firms in Restricted Zone.
+Firms operating in the Restricted Zone -- the area bounded by the area south of the centerline of Chambers Street from the Hudson River to Broadway, then the area west of the centerline of Broadway running south to Rector Street and the area north of the centerline on Rector Street running west to the Hudson River -- on September 11, 2001 that sign, renew or reaffirm a lease for space in New York City within the Eligible Area defined in paragraph 6, will be eligible for assistance in the same manner as firms described in that paragraph, except that ESD/EDC will make two payments of \$2,500 per employee (or one payment of \$5,000 if three or less employees).
+In the event that firms located prior to September 11th in the Restricted Zone relocate outside the Eligible Area, as defined in paragraph 6 above, but within New York City, on or prior to December 31, 2002, ESD/EDC will provide two payments of \$1,750 per employee or one payment of \$3,500 per employee in the same manner as described in paragraph 7. - 9.
+Projected Total Cost of Program.
+ESD's Amended Action Plan allocates \$105 million for the SFARG program.
+The increase of \$25 million over the original allocation of \$80 million, recognizes the additional cost of expanding eligibility criteria to include firms with fewer than ten employees.
+This Partial Action Plan allocates \$29 million to the SFARG program bringing the total to \$134 million which is the true cost of the program.
+An initial Partial Action Plan approved by HUD on November 22, 2002 allocated \$50 million of LMDC funds to the SFARG program with a combined ESD and LMDC total allocation of \$155 million.
+An amended plan was approved by HUD on September 27, 2006 reducing the LMDC allocation to \$29 million and the combined ESD and LMDC total allocation to \$134 million.

-WTC Jbb Creation and Retention Program -- \$150000000 (total program fund-- \$32000000)
+WTC Job Creation and Retention Program -- \$143,000,000 (total program fund-- \$313,000,000)